cvanaret/Uno/README.md

 where $f: \mathbb{R}^n \rightarrow \mathbb{R}$ and $c: \mathbb{R}^n \rightarrow \mathbb{R}^m$ are (ideally twice) continuously differentiable.

 Uno unifies Lagrange-Newton methods that iteratively solve the optimality (KKT) conditions with Newton's method.
-It breaks them down into a set of building blocks that interact with one another.
-You can combine these strategies in a ton of different ways via options.
 The following methods are currently supported:

 - Sequential (convex and nonconvex) Quadratic Programming (SQP) method
 - primal-dual Interior-Point Method (IPM)
 - Sequential Linear Programming (SLP)
 - unconstrained optimization

+Uno breaks down these methods into a set of common building blocks that interact with one another, such as constraint reformulation, step computation, and globalization.
+These strategies can be combined at runtime in various ways.

 Uno can be used via its [AMPL/nl](interfaces/AMPL/README.md), [Julia](interfaces/Julia/README.md), [Python](interfaces/Python/README.md), [C](interfaces/C/README.md), and [Fortran](interfaces/Fortran/README.md) interfaces.